 Once your dog has calmed down, repeat the process of showing him the treats in your open palm.
 Again, when he tries to grab the treat, say “No” and close your fist.
 Repeat this process up to 5 more times or earlier when you notice your dog losing interest in the activity.
 Then, it’s time to give your dog a break.

-After a short break, get your dog’s attention once again and hover the treat in front of him.
+After a short break, get your dog’s attention again and hover the treat before him.
 Again, repeat the process a few more times and take a break when you find it necessary.
 As a pet owner, you would have an inkling of when your dog needs a break from any training session.

 Dog trainers and pet experts have always advised limiting any dog training method and session to 3 times per day and not to exceed 30 consecutive minutes of training.